-- Synthetic Wool Pad/Grey Preparation Pad (if required) to remove rust and smoothing the metal ready for coating. - Lint free rags (required) for degreasing and solvent wiping.
+- Synthetic Wool Pad/Grey Preparation Pad (if required) to remove rust and smoothing the metal ready for coating. (in kits) - Lint free rags (required) for degreasing and solvent wiping.
 Use separate clean rags for each step.
 Do not cross contaminate rags.

-Cleaning Chemicals and Neutraliser
+Cleaning Chemicals and Neutralising

-- Acetone (mandatory) use only Acetone to degrease/clean surface and for the solvent wipe just prior to application of first coat. - Xylene Solvent if needed to thoroughly clean air gun spray tips, or to remove a dried or cured coating from bare metals. - Methylated Spirits (required) to clean up wet coating from surfaces and to clean hands if they get sticky. - EZPrep Acid Neutraliser only required for removal of acid traces
+- Acetone (mandatory) use only Acetone to degrease/clean surface and for the solvent wipe just prior to application of first coat. - Xylene Solvent if needed to thoroughly clean air gun spray tips, or to remove a dried or cured coating from bare metals. - Methylated Spirits (required) used to clean up spilt wet coating from surfaces, to clean sticky hands and can lid/screw top area. - EZPrep Acid Neutraliser only required for removal of acid traces from the surface to prevent ongoing rusting.